haykgrigo3/TimeCapsuleLLM/README.md

 I will train this dataset today and it should take around 4-5 hours.
 Once it's done and I test it, I will give updates.
 Thank you again to everyone whos checking out my project, I've even had some people even giving me links to OCR resources so Thank you!
 I hope more people try this out and expirement with they're own datasets.

-## July 28th, 2025

-I've gone ahead and uploaded v0.5 to Hugging Face, [Check it out](https://huggingface.co/haykgrigorian/TimeCapsuleLLM) if youd like.
-You can now download my repo and run it locally.
-Unfortunately nanoGPT doesn't work natively with HuggingFace, so you'll have to download and run the model locally.

-Also I will begin curating data for my next training run, I believe I'll need maybe 5-10x more data to achieve reasoning capabilities.

 ### Training Update